Websail-NU/seqmodel/README.md

 ### Model
 - [ ] Make it possible to share variables between 2 different models
 - [ ] Pass `reuse` when building graph (not create an object)
-- [ ] Refactor dropout (replace static values of `keep_prob` with placeholders).
+- [ ] Reuse placeholder variables when creating a model with `reuse=True`
-- [ ] Replace highway-like update with GRU-like update in definition model (to replicate original paper)
+- [x] Replace highway-like update with GRU-like update in definition model (to replicate original paper)
 - [ ] Cache encoder state in ExeSeq2SeqModel such that we don't need to fetch the same thing all the time

 ### Agent